MPL Indonesia: Season 3 (2019)

-The third season of MPL Indonesia was highlighted to be an event where the Champions and the Runner-up teams would Qualify to represent Indonesia to the Mobile Legends: Bang Bang Southeast Asia Cup of 2019, better known as MSC 2019.
-ONIC Esports was able to defeat Louvre Esports in the Grand Finals after ONIC finished an undefeated run in the Regular Season, going 11-0 (22–4).
+The third season of MPL Indonesia was highlighted to be an event where the champions and the runner-up teams would qualify to represent Indonesia to the Mobile Legends: Bang Bang Southeast Asia Cup of 2019, better known as MSC 2019.
+ONIC Esports was able to defeat Louvre Esports in the Grand Finals after ONIC finished an undefeated run in the regular season, going 11-0 (22–4).
 After a dominant showing in MPL Indonesia, ONIC Esports was also able to clinch the MSC 2019 title in Manila.

 Season 4 (2019)

-MPL Indonesia Season 4 was the very first tournament in MPL Indonesia history to implement a Franchise-Based System, removing all qualifying tournaments to qualify for MPL.
+MPL Indonesia Season 4 was the first tournament in MPL Indonesia history to implement a franchise-based system, removing all qualifying tournaments to qualify for MPL.